New South Wales Premier's History Awards

-The NSW Premier's History Awards honour distinguished achievement in the interpretation of history, through both the written word and non-print media by Australian citizens and permanent residents of Australia.
+The New South Wales Premier's History Awards, also known as the NSW History Awards, honour distinguished achievement in the interpretation of history, through both the written word and non-print media by Australian citizens and permanent residents of Australia.

 History

 The State Government of New South Wales, Australia established the Premier's History Awards in 1997, which were devised by members of the History Council of NSW including Max Kelly, Paul Ashton and Shirley Fitzgerald.
-In 2005 the name of the awards was changed to NSW Premier's History Awards.
-The awards are presented annually in early September and are managed by the State Library of NSW, in association with Create NSW (former Arts NSW).
+In 2005 the name of the awards was changed to the NSW Premier's History Awards.
+The awards are presented annually in early September and are managed by the State Library of New South Wales, in association with Create NSW (formerly Arts NSW).

 Categories

-The following awards, each of $15,000 are offered: